pebble-hacks/pebble-compass/README.md

 - `ticks_layer.{h,c}`, renders the actual compass rose/band
 - `inverted_cross_hair_layer.{h,c}`, needed to draw the cross-hair with public API (this is sad, see comments in the code)

+## Remarks

+There are a few TODOs in the code base.
+It's mostly about the usage of floats where one could use ints instead to save code space.
+Also, the ongoing animations of this app (and the missing exit condition in `data_provider.c`) have a strong impact on the battery life.
+Please read the comments if you consider using `data_provider.{h,c}` in your projects.